 LibreOffice will be a good fit if you are looking for an alternative to Microsoft OneDrive and Office for your office and file work.
 It isn't only cost-free but also very lightweight compared to Microsoft Office.
 LibreOffice doesn't require that much disk space, either.
 If your job involves a lot of writing or spreadsheets or presentations, you should check this out.

-You'll get free access to a word processor, presentation slide, and spreadsheet app.
 You can do that if you want to add more features since it is open source.
 LibreOffice will be an ideal tool if you are using the Linux operating system.

 With the cloud, you can sync your files and calendar and share data across all your devices.
 All of your files will be encrypted and shareable.
 You don't have to worry about security since all the files are fragmented and encrypted.
 How Internxt protects user data is pretty incredible!

 Slack is an ideal free or open-source app for remote workers that want to operate on a global scale.
 This allows you to manage leads, store contacts, monitor calendar meetings, and simply track customer interactions.
 Thanks to the easy and customizable interface, it also has the best user experience.

 Slack will come in handy if you want to collaborate and communicate with your team.
 This open-source app includes many advanced features such as Member Directory, Messaging, Team Chat, Meeting Management, Video Chat, Video Conferencing, Screen Sharing, Milestone Tracking, Mobile Access, Workflow Management, Slack Integrations with Third Party Apps, and SSL Security.